My parents never did the whole Santa thing when I was a kid.

 “Where’s the magic and wonder?!”
 I would often be asked.

-I started to feel pressured into putting on the facade every December along with the rest of the world so my kids would have this “magic and wonder” that they were so clearly missing.
+I started to feel pressured into putting on the facade every December with the rest of the world so my kids would have this “magic and wonder” they were so clearly missing.

 Naughty or nice?

-I was out and about one busy December afternoon with my youngest son while my older two were in school.
+I was out on a busy December afternoon with my youngest son while my older two were in school.

-The fateful question came tumbling out of a well-meaning stranger’s lips, “Are you being a good boy for mommy so that Santa will come and bring you lots of Christmas gifts?”
+The fateful question came tumbling from a well-meaning stranger’s lips, “Are you being a good boy for mommy so that Santa will come and bring you lots of Christmas gifts?”

 In an instant, my stomach dropped as I hated the question that was being asked.